1fan/papercut-printing-cost-calculator/README.md

 # Build And Run

-This project requires `Maven 3.6` to build and `Java 8` to run.
-Please follow the following steps to build and run this project:
+This project requires `Maven 3.6` and `Java 8` to build and run.
+Please follow the following steps to get this project running:

 1. Clone this repository
    ```
    git clone https://github.com/1fan/papercut-printing-cost-calculator.git
    ```
 2. Go to the local directory and execute `clean-and-build.sh`.
-   This step will do a `mvn clean install` and move the jar file and related files(config files, sample json files, etc) into a new folder `./deployment`
+   This step will do a `mvn clean install` and move the jar file and related files(config files, run.sh, etc) into a new folder `./deployment`

     ```